Sunday, July 30, 2017

 Helplessly named Private Property, a custodian assigned to limit and control access to something…or somewhere; all while freely sharing through a holey, windowed construct, the remote beauty and intrigue within.

 There, through her cold countenance, in a shroud of snowfall, a pearly path of ascension rolled and ranged ever up and out of view.
 Riding through life one day…I came upon a gate.

 I don’t know why I was so unsettled; the end was inevitable.
 But still, there is something deep within us always surprised by change.
+Here today, gone tomorrow.

 Countless times I had ridden by this building, rarely ever giving her a moment of consideration.
 On this beautiful 2016 fall afternoon, she's gone.
 I reflect upon my childhood joy and peace.
 In this moment I pause...I listen and take a simple picture.

 Winding away from me, down the tracks in either direction, no end in sight, are hoppers filled with anthracite.
 The sounds about me, wind whistling in my ears and gravel popping under my tires, dims and disappears as I approach and stop at the railroad crossing.
 Nature’s beautiful silence fills the void...birds singing both near and far.

 It’s November and my coordinates are roughly 39.30*N and 87.23*W, the days grow short and the shadows long as the South Pole tilts toward the sun.
 A coal hopper casts a shadow of doubt over what is an otherwise glorious day.
 Roadblocks tend to do that.